 Exclusion (fencing) is the only truly effective long-term control for deer damage prevention.
 Fences can be electrified or not.
 Deer will try to go under a fence, through a fence, or over it.
 For non-electrified fences, the lowest wire needs to be within 10 inches or less of the lowest point in the ground around the fruit crop planting and tight enough to prevent deer from pushing under it.
 Do not neglect ditches or other low spots in the ground around the field, because the deer will find them.
 While some deer can easily clear an 8-foot fence, generally 6 feet will be sufficient to deter most deer.
 Wire mesh fences are more desirable than multiple strands of barbed wire.
 Wire mesh fence up to 5-feet high with the addition of 3 single strand wires for a total of 8 feet will reduce costs.
-Five-foot mesh fence with an additional height of 3 feet using single strands of high tensile wire can increase height to 8 feet while minimizing cost.
 Slant wire fence is another design - see paragraph below.
 Standard vertical fence with outriggers may be useful.
-Contact extension specialist for details on fence desing.
+Contact extension specialist for details on fence design.

 For electric fences, several different designs have been used and, under certain conditions, each can be effective.
-The simplest and least expensive electric fence uses a single high-tensile wire at about 30 inches above ground level.
+The simplest and least expensive electric fence uses a single high-tensile wire at about 30 inches above ground level (approximately at the height of a deer's nose).
 A solar charger can be used if access to electricity is not an option.
 Peanut butter can either be smeared on the wire or on aluminum foil strips which are then draped over the wire.
 Plastic flagging may also be tied to the fence to make it more visible to the deer.
 Deer are curious animals and will investigate the fence if they are not being chased.
 Touching the fence results in getting shocked and turning the deer away from the field being protected.
 The single-wire, baited fence is relatively inexpensive, easy to construct and often adequate to protect the crop.
 With high deer populations, when available alternate food sources are scarce or when deer have already established a feeding pattern in the area being protected, this fence may not be adequate.